 If students, teachers or other employees are in affected regions with the support of the Erasmus+ programme (all lines of funding), then any costs arising or already incurred due to changes in the travel plans of affected persons are regarded as "force majeure" and are thus fully refundable.
 Affected regions are those designated as such by the respective national authorities, so in Germany those on the list of the RKI (German only) and/or the Foreign Office (German only).

-For the assessment of the situation and the planning of further steps, all travel information on the pages of the Federal Foreign Office on the coronavirus, both the travel warnings and the stricter entry regulations for travellers from Germany to numerous destination countries, must be observed and documented in detail.
-More and more countries are imposing entry and quarantine regulations, in some cases even entry bans for travellers from Germany.
+For the assessment of the situation and the planning of further steps, all travel information on the pages of the Federal Foreign Office (German only) on the coronavirus, both travel warnings and entry and quarantine regulations for travellers from Germany in numerous destination countries, must be observed and documented in detail.
+Furthermore, German citizens are strongly recommended to register in the electronic registration system of the Federal Foreign Office by Germans abroad "Elefand" (German only).

 Other stays abroad